hammerheaduwa/email-redirect/README.md

 # email-redirect
-For URL redirects from email verification.
+For URL redirects from email verification or intermediate sites used for the app.